Mathematical Foundations

 - Fourier transforms.

-- Numerical methods for PDE
+- Numerical methods for PDEs

 - Introduction and motivation: Finite Differences.